 - 1. Print out the homework assignment from the web page, and staple it to the completed homework.
 This page (or pages) will serve as the cover page(s) for the assignment. - 2.
-List name(s) and section(s) in the appropriate places on the cover page. - 3.
+Write your name in the appropriate place on the cover page. - 3.
 Use only 8-1/2 x 11" paper. - 4.
 Do not rip out paper from a spiral notebook unless you cut off all the messy fringes and frays. - 5.
 Staple all pages together in upper left corner (no folders please). - 6.
 One problem per page is preferred, but short problems can be combined on one page.
 If so, draw a dark line between problems to separate them.